-There are regional associations in the individual growing regions, whose 250 member companies cultivate around 1,900 hectares of vineyards.
+The Federal Association of Organic Vineyards in Germany, based in Oppenheim (Rhineland-Palatinate), was founded in 1985 by twenty organic winegrowers from the wine-growing regions of Rheinhessen, Pfalz, Mosel and Baden.
+At that time it was called "Bundesverband ökologischer Weinbau e.
+V".
+ECOVIN is the only German winegrowers' association with exclusively organic (Ökologischer) viticulture.
+There are regional associations in the individual German wine-growing regions, whose 250 member farms cultivate around 1,900 hectares of vines.
 This makes ECOVIN the largest association specialising in viticulture not only in Germany but also worldwide.
-All products, such as grapes, grape juice, wine and sparkling wine, are 100% organic.
-The wines produced according to these rules comply with the EU Eco-Regulation and can be declared and marketed as organic wines (eco-wines).
+All products produced according to these rules, such as grapes, grape juice, wine and sparkling wine, are one hundred percent organically grown.
+Wines produced according to these rules comply with the EU Organic Regulation and can be declared and marketed as organic wines (Ökoweine).

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick

 Technischer Lehrer, staatl. geprüfter Sommelier, Hotelfachschule Heidelberg